Sign-in to Account

 How to Keep Rodents Out of Your Attic This Winter

-Written by Aptive Environmental October 7, 2019
+Written by Aptive Pest Control October 7, 2019

 As the weather cools down, our homes become beacons for critters and pests searching for warmth.
 Rodents, which seek out cluttered space in attics, are one of the most common winter pests for homeowners to find, and often the most destructive.
 Don’t let your home be destroyed by rodents this winter; here’s how to keep mice, rats, and squirrels out of the attic once the weather cools down.